ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/06-access-modifiers.md

 Notice how the `SetFirst()` and `SetLast()` method check that the provided name has at least one character?
 We can use setters to make sure that we never allow the object state to be set to something that makes no sense.

 Also, notice that the `wid` field only has a getter.
 This effectively means once a student’s Wid is set by the constructor, it cannot be changed (it’s readonly).
+This allows us to share data without allowing it to be changed outside of the class.

 While accessors provide a powerful control mechanism in object-oriented languages, they also require a lot of boilerplate typing.
 Many languages therefore introduce a mechanism for quickly defining basic accessors.
 In C#, we have [Properties](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties).
 Let’s rewrite our Student class with Properties: